xray-imaging/32id-docs/docs/source/beamline_overview/item_1_intro.rst

 | • **Energy range:** 7 to 12 keV, ∆E/E = 10\ :sup:`-4`.
 | • **Techniques:** combination of nano-scale imaging with absorption, phase contrast  & XANES spectroscopy
 | • **Acquisition modes:** step scans, fly scans, interlaced, fast shutter.
-| • **Operations** in a wide range of samples environments (T°= ambient to 1200°C, P up to 100 GPa), chemical bath.
+| • **Operations** in a wide range of samples environments (T°= ambient to 1400°C, P up to 100 GPa), chemical bath.
 |
-| The sample stack is equipped with a high accuracy air bearing rotary stage with wobble as low as 0.2 rad
+| The sample stack is equipped with a high accuracy air bearing rotary stage with wobble as low as 0.2 μrad and 25 nm axial and radial rounout.
+Therefore, tomographic reconstructions can be performed without the challenging extra-step of projections realignment by software.

 .. image:: ../img/Instrument.jpg
    :width: 600px